The New Teacher Project: The Widget Effect (2009)

 In 2009, TNTP published The Widget Effect: Our National Failure to Acknowledge and Act Upon Teacher Effectiveness.
-The report, which surveyed over 15,000 teachers and 1,300 principals in 12 school districts, concluded that the U.S. public education system treats teachers as interchangeable parts, rather than individual professionals.
-American Federation of Teachers (AFT) President Randi Weingarten provided a public statement of support for the report, saying it “points the way to a credible, fair, accurate and effective teacher evaluation system that would improve teaching and learning.”
-The National Education Policy Center (NEPC) review of The Widget Effect praised the overall quality of the report but said, "'it is unclear ... how and why particular districts were selected, and whether they represent the range of teacher evaluation practices being implemented in school districts and states across the United States.'
-Omissions in the report's description of its methodology (e.g., sampling strategy and survey response rates) and its sample lead to questions about the generalizability of the findings."
+The report, which surveyed over 15,000 teachers and 1,300 principals in 12 school districts, concluded that the U.S. public education system treats teachers as "interchangeable parts", rather than individual professionals.
+American Federation of Teachers (AFT) President Randi Weingarten provided a public statement of support for the report, saying it "points the way to a credible, fair, accurate and effective teacher evaluation system that would improve teaching and learning."
+The National Education Policy Center (NEPC) review of The Widget Effect concluded that the report "generally points policy in the right direction" while cautioning that "the recommendations rest on appeals to common sense rather than on actual empirical evidence", advising policymakers only implement them with "deliberate caution."

 Teacher Evaluation 2.0 (2010)

 The National Education Policy Center was critical of TNTP's report Teacher Evaluation 2.0, which, it said, contained "recommendations for teacher evaluation [that] boil down, for the most part, to truisms and conventional wisdom, lacking a supporting presentation of scholarly evidence."
 The review also claimed that "many of the ideas and recommendations are neither new nor innovative."